 LeadConduit

-LeadConduit by ActiveProspect is the market for TrustedForm, the industry-standard signed-consent certificate service.
-Strong lead validation, rule-based LeadConduit Flow, and TCPA-compliance positioning.
-Focused on form-lead intake and distribution.
-No native call tracking or messaging.
+LeadConduit by ActiveProspect is the market standard for TrustedForm, a signed-consent certificate service.
+Strong lead validation via Flow and TCPA-compliance positioning.
+Focused on form-lead filtering.
+No native call tracking, no messaging, basic distribution only.

 Both products are credible in compliance.
 The right choice depends on whether TrustedForm certificates are a hard buyer requirement and whether you need calls and messaging in the same platform.